ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](matrix_vivid.png)](matrix_vivid.png)

-This matrix brighten that color channel while subtracting the colors from the other channels, making colors more vivid in the RGB image.
+This matrix brightens each color channel while subtracting the colors from the other channels, making colors more vivid in the RGB image.
-This is not quite the same as using [Modulate](#modulate) to increase an images color saturation by 20%, but it is similar to it.
+This is not quite the same as using [Modulate](#modulate) to increase an image's color saturation by 20%, but it is similar to it.

 **Polaroid Color**...